 The clock tower (“Torre do Relogio”) in the square of Caminha

 Accommodation – Caminha:

 To see the Albergue Peregrinos de Caminha was definitely one of my highlights today 😂.

 The welcoming sign of Albergue Peregrinos de Caminha

-And so, after a frustrating and long day on the road, we were once again overwhelmed with the friendly and welcoming nature of the Portuguese people!
+And so, after a frustrating and long day on the road, we were once again overwhelmed with the friendly and welcoming attitude of the Portuguese people!
 They had a table set with traditional Portuguese soup, bread, chicken and salad for all the pilgrims to enjoy and to celebrate their birthday with them.

-Bunk beds awaiting a tired pilgrim
+Bunk beds for tired pilgrims

 The ladies’ bathroom was a challenge for a conservative South African like me … open showers … but I was first and the only one there at the time (it was a quick shower!)

 After we enjoyed the “birthday meal”, the owners of the albergue invited us for coffee at the café next to the albergue.
 They treated us like family whom they have not seen for a long time – the Camino spirit was truly well and alive here in Caminha!
 Afterwards, they invited us back to the communal area of the albergue, where they served us the birthday cake.